tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/Sensors/VehicleStatus/index.md

 ### Components
 ![components](components.png)

-All features are implemented within the *VehicleReportRos2Publisher* (script) which can be found under the following path:
+All features are implemented within the *Vehicle Report Ros2 Publisher* (script) which can be found under the following path:

 ```
 Assets/AWSIM/Prefabs/Sensors/*
 ```

-## VehicleReportRos2Publisher (script)
+## Vehicle Report Ros2 Publisher (script)
 ![script](script.png)

 The script is responsible for updating and publishing each of the aggregated data on a separate topic.